-While most people associate Croatia as a reputable summer destination, Fall, Winter and Spring are equally as beautiful and interesting times of the year to visit this spectacular country.
+While most people associate as a reputable summer destination, Fall, Winter and Spring are equally as beautiful and interesting times of the year to visit this spectacular country.
 The weather in Croatia is extremely pleasant with warm summers, mild winters and comfortable Spring and Fall climates.

 WEATHER IN CROATIA